 body, which raises your breast cancer risk.

-Practicing safe sex helps keep you from getting HPV, a sexually transmitted disease that can cause cervical cancer in women.
-Safe sex includes using condoms and talking to every potential sex partner about his or her sexual history.
+Practicing safer sex helps keep you from getting HPV, a sexually transmitted infection that can cause cervical cancer in women.
+Safer sex includes using condoms and talking to every potential sex partner about his or her sexual history.

 Get regular checkups and screenings